elmunoz42/berkeley-aiml-coupon-analysis/README.md

 Additionally, I've standardized the titles to use snake case and all caps.
 Later in the analysis we'll use one hot encoding and the dummy columns will have all caps for the parent column name and Capitalized for the variant for example: "WEATHER_Snowy".
 This allows us to distinguish between original columns (in this case it was "WEATHER") and the variations thereof.

-Finally, the acceptance of a coupon by a driver was called the "Y" column and that has been changed to "COUPON_SUCCESS" to be more descriptive.
+Finally, the "passanger" column was corrected to "PASSENGER" and the acceptance of a coupon by a driver was called the "Y" column and that has been changed to "COUPON_SUCCESS" to be more descriptive.

 ### Initial Analysis